sabbellajahnavireddy/Cheatsheets/Python_cheatsheet.md

 ## Dictionary Methods Summary:

 - Python has a set of built-in methods that you can use on dictionaries.
-  Method 	      Description
-- clear()	Removes all the elements from the dictionary
-- copy()	Returns a copy of the dictionary
-- fromkeys()	Returns a dictionary with the specified keys and value
-- get()	Returns the value of the specified key
-- items()	Returns a list containing a tuple for each key value pair
-- keys()	Returns a list containing the dictionary's keys
-- pop()	Removes the element with the specified key
-- popitem()	Removes the last inserted key-value pair
-- setdefault()	Returns the value of the specified key.
-If the key does not exist: insert the key, with the specified value
-- update()	Updates the dictionary with the specified key-value pairs
-- values()	Returns a list of all the values in the dictionary

 # STRINGS

 - Strings in python are surrounded by either single quotation marks, or double quotation marks.